-Sue and Kevin Scollan Fellow & Tutor in Organic Chemistry; Associate Professor of Organic Chemistry
+Sue and Kevin Scollan Fellow & Tutor in Organic Chemistry; Professor of Organic Chemistry

-Jonathan Burton is an Associate Professor of Organic Chemistry who leads a molecular synthesis research unit.
+Jonathan Burton is a Professor of Organic Chemistry who leads a molecular synthesis research unit.

 His research unit investigates total synthesis methods for organic molecules.
 He also teaches tutorials and lectures in organic chemistry.
 In 2016, he won an MPLS Teaching Award for ‘excellence in teaching’.